dheerajshenoy/pomo/README.md

 notification = true

 # Notification command run when state changes (this works only if notification is enabled)
+# {state} in notify-command is replaced with the state name (e.g. "Focus", "Break").
 notify-command = "notify-send 'Pomo' '{state}'"

 # Ask for confirmation on exit (prevents accidental closing of window)